Modular lattices of finite length (Part A)

 \begin{enumerate} \item Introduction \item Basic facts \item Lattice congruences via coverings \item Geometric lattices and matroids \item Partial linear spaces and matroids \item Enumeration of modular lattices\\ \item Bases of lines: The essentials \item Calculating the submodule lattice of a finite $R$-module \item Bases of lines: Localization and two types of cycles\\ \item Existence of R-linear representations, partition representations, and 2-distributivity \item Classification of the k-linear representations of acyclic modular lattices \item Axiomatization\\ \item Constructions: Gluings and subdirect products \item Relatively free structures: From semilattices to distributive to modular lattices

 \end{enumerate}

 As indicated by the spacing, the planned topics are partitioned in Part A up to Part D, the most finalised of which being Part A. These parts will appear (and will be updated) individually on ResearchGate and arXiv.
-For the time being all that can be said is that Part B will follow Part A within weeks.
+Currently only Part A and B are uploaded.
 Even within individual Parts the levels of coherency may vary considerably.
 In particular, several '??' remain to be filled.
 As to the references, currently the author dominates disproportionally; that will change with time (any hints are welcome).

 In each Section the numbering of displayed formulas (or technical statements) restarts anew as (1),(2),.. and so forth.
 Likewise the numbering of Theorems and Lemmas (thus Lemma 3.1, Theorem 3.2, Theorem 3.3 in Section 3), the numbering of Figures, and the numbering of exercises.
 Speaking of the latter, apart from probing the reader's understanding, they also serve to unclutter the main text.
 Solutions to most exercises are planned.
 At present they are given just below the exercises.
 Missing solutions are due to their triviality or to the author's procrastination.